juhp/dl-fedora/README.md

 `fedora-img-dl rawhide` : downloads the latest Fedora Rawhide Workstation Live iso

-`fedora-img-dl respin` : downloads the latest Live Workstation respin

 `fedora-img-dl -e silverblue 30` : downloads Fedora 30 Silverblue iso

+`fedora-img-dl -e kde respin` : downloads the latest KDE Live respin

 `fedora-img-dl --edition server --arch aarch64 29` : will bring down the F29 Server iso

-(Currently Spins are not yet supported.)

 A symlink to the latest iso is also created: eg for rawhide it might be `Fedora-Workstation-Live-x86_64-Rawhide-latest.iso`.